This post may contain affiliate links. Please read our disclosure policy.

 Rose Water.
 See above (rose + strawberry = perfect).
 Use pure rose water, which is distilled from rose petals.
 Rose extract?
 No. That is a flavor we avoid.

 No pectin!
 This recipe does not include additional pectin.
-There is naturally occurring pectin in strawberries; this combined with lemon juice and sugar create the jam’s thick and saucy consistency.
+There is naturally occurring pectin in strawberries; this combined with lemon juice and sugar creates the jam’s thick and saucy consistency.

 Step 1.
 Hull and cut the berries.

 Step 2.
 Combine strawberries, sugar, and lemon juice in a large heavy saucepan.
-Bring to boil over medium-high heat, then reduce the heat to medium.
-Mash the fruit with potato masher.
+Bring to a boil over medium-high heat, then reduce the heat to medium.
+Stir frequently and mash the fruit with a potato masher.

 Step 4.
 Remove the saucepan from the heat and stir in the rose water.